SammySkycrafts/F-18C/README.md

 1. Download the zip file by pressing code -> Download ZIP
 2. Unzip the file into your aircraft folder and make sure the aircraft folder directory is added in FlightGear's Add-ons menu
-3. Remove the "-master" from the aircraft folder name
+3. Rename the unzipped folder to "F-18C"

 ## Useful Links